KokilaMeddawitage/Ceylon-Air/CeylonAir/README.md

 - **Smart Caching**: Local storage with freshness validation
 - **Alert System**: Threshold-based notifications
 - **Battery Optimization**: Efficient background processing
+ - **Expo Go Limitation**: Background tasks are skipped in Expo Go.
+Use a development build or a production build to test background fetch and scheduled notifications.

 ## Permissions